Yes, we all at some point lose someone we love. So we should all be able to handle and understand grief, right?

 It’s especially important to seek grief counselling if you find that a few months on from losing your loved one you are showing signs of depression.
 This might manifest as feeling constantly low, ongoing flus and colds, destructive thoughts, or a sense of unbearable loneliness (read our Guide to Depression for more signs and symptoms).

-Harley Therapy connects you with highly experienced and friendly bereavement counsellors in London and the UK, or globally via Skype therapy.
+Harley Therapy connects you with highly experienced and friendly bereavement counsellors in London and the UK, or globally via online therapy.

 Still have a question about the truth about grief and bereavement?
 Or want to share an experience?
 Post in our comment box below.